ayushrastogi689/mini.me/README.md

 # mini.me
-mini.me is a simple URL shortner based on Spring Boot and Java
+mini.me is a simple URL Shortner based on Spring Boot and Java